 Disadvantages of Agile Project Management: Is It Right for Your Team?

-Agile methodology is popular for its flexibility and ability to adapt quickly to changes.
-However, like any approach, agile has its limitations.
-This article explores the potential drawbacks of agile, helping project managers, team leads, and stakeholders decide whether agile is the right fit for their teams and projects.
+Agile methodology is widely used because it allows teams to adapt quickly and deliver work in small increments.
+However, flexibility also introduces operational challenges.
+This article examines the main limitations of Agile and explains when the approach may create friction instead of efficiency, helping project managers, team leads, and stakeholders decide whether Agile is the right fit for their teams and projects.

 Key takeaways